dbudgenh/master/README.md

 lokal : 3.7it/s batch_size = 32 (total 2645it) -> Pro epoch 12minuten
 colab : 2.01it/s batch_size = 128 (total 662it) -> Pro epoch 5.5minuten

+-Disentagnling features for Species (not especially snails) -Methods for XAI on Transformer

+-Huggingfaces example for dataloading VisionTransformer -Dataloading for ViT is different

+-What techniques used for multi teacher
+-Technique about weighting the different teachers -Other XAI technique
+-Compare methods to other thesis
+-Visualization metrics ()
+-Make the experiments similar between thesis